astronomer/docs/astro/astro-support.md

 description: Get Astro support when you need it.
 ---

-If you're an Astro user and haven't been able to resolve an issue using Astronomer documentation, the following resources are available:
+In addition to product documentation, the following resources are available to help you resolve issues:

 - [Astronomer Forum](https://forum.astronomer.io)
 - [Airflow Guides](https://www.astronomer.io/guides/)